shweta-todgire/Healthcare-Fraud-Dashboard/README.md

 ## 📊 Project Workflow

 - **Excel:** Cleaned and transformed the dataset, created calculated columns, and built an interactive dashboard.
-- **SQL:** Designed a normalized database and performed business analysis using Basic SQL, JOINs, Advanced SQL, and Window Functions.
+- **SQL:** Designed a normalized database and performed business analysis using Basic SQL, JOINs, Advanced SQL Functions.
 - **Power BI:** Built an interactive dashboard with KPI cards, charts, DAX measures, and slicers for dynamic analysis.

 ## 📊 Dashboard KPIs